skooter500/BGE/Labs/index.md

 - Clone/pull the master branch of BGE
 - Create a member function called ```Transform::Jump(float height)```
 - You will need to add additional variables to the ```Transform``` class to manage the jump.
 - Jumping will need access to timeDelta.
-Hmmm.
-How will you solve that?
+You can use ```Time::deltaTime``` to get the timeDelta now.
 - Write code in the class FPSController to trigger the jump on the J key press.
 - If you get this working, try and implement crouching and leaning
 - If you make anything useful and nice, please do a pull request